nuhkoca/kotlin-android-fastlane-firebase-app-distribution/README.md

 <img src="images/distribution_expanded.png" width="350" />
 </p>

-6. Most important part, when you upload your apk to Firebase console, you need to manually distribute it to your testers as following:
+2. Most important part, when you upload your apk to Firebase console, you need to manually distribute it to your testers as following:
 <p align="left" style="padding-left: 15px">
 <img src="images/distribute_part1.png" width="350" />
 </p>

 After you add testers, click **Next**.

-7. Click **Distribute to N tester**.
+3. Click **Distribute to N tester**.
 <p align="left" style="padding-left: 15px">
 <img src="images/distribute_part2.png" width="350" />
 </p>

-8. Distribution is successfull.
+4. Distribution is successful.
 Now let's check it out on our email.
 Please navigate to [Android Device side](#android-device-side)

 Android Device side
 -------------------

 The last part is to download our app after getting an aler email that indicates the application has a new release.

+#### Download app via email

 1. Open email address that is registered on the console.
 2. Your email would probably look like;